 Blood sugar management can get difficult at times.
 Keeping a glucometer will prove beneficial for blood sugar monitoring and controlling diabetes better.
 A glucometer is a device that helps you take a sugar reading comfortably, from wherever you are.
 The ones which connect via a smart app allow you to share readings with your doctor and also help keep track of your past readings.

-It is only when you know whether your sugar level is high, low or in the controlled range that you will be able to optimise your diet and lifestyle.
+It is only when you know whether your sugar level is high, low or in the controlled range that you will be able to optimize your diet and lifestyle.